Azure/azure-osconfig/src/agents/gc/README.md

 get-filehash <local path to package>.zip
 ```

 Keep the existing policy assignment and change its definition.
 Go to the Azure Portal | Policy | Definitions, select the policy and edit.
-There will be several instances of the URL ('"contentUri":') and the hash ('"contentHash":') in the policy defition JSON.
+There will be several instances of the URL (`"contentUri":`) and the hash (`"contentHash":`) in the policy defition JSON.
 Carefully replace all with the new token URL and hash.
 Paste in the new  policy definition contents and save.

 If necessary, create a new remediation task.
 Then wait for the updated policy to be applied to all Arc devices in the designated group.